-Table 5: Impact Significance Matrix
+Table 6: Impact Significance Matrix

-- 6.1.4 The extent of any previous disturbance to buried archaeological levels is an important factor is assessing the potential impact of the development scheme.
-The putative route of King Street Roman road (Site 01) is to the north of the study area on the approximate route of the A533.
-The survival of the Roman road below ground is not known in this area, but it is possible that if the Roman road does run through this area, it has been truncated by later roads or buildings. - 6.1.5 Although the study area is on a greenfield site, and has not therefore been impacted by previous development, any remains of the Roman road or associated features (Site 01), and the other 18 sites (Sites 06, 10-24 and 27-8), may have been impacted on by farming activities such as deep ploughing.
-The below ground survival and condition of these sites is not known.
+6.1.4 The extent of any previous disturbance to buried archaeological levels is an important factor is assessing the potential impact of the development scheme.
+Although the study area is on a greenfield site, and has not therefore been impacted by previous development, any remains of the Roman road or associated features (Site 33), and the other 12 sites (Sites 06, 10-14, 23-24, 27 and 30-32), may have been impacted on by farming activities such as deep ploughing.
+This was indicated by an evaluation trench recently excavated on the route of the Roman road, which found that the layer of compacted stone interpreted as a former road surface had been impacted on its east side, possibly by cultivation and also had a steep camber, which may have been the result of subsidence.
+The below-ground survival and condition of the sites is therefore not known.